Ethylene (plant hormone): Ethylene perception in plants

 Ethylene is perceived by a family of five transmembrane protein dimers such as the ETR1 protein in Arabidopsis.
-The genes encoding ethylene receptors have been cloned in the reference plant Arabidopsis thaliana and many other plants.
-Ethylene receptors are encoded by multiple genes in plant genomes.
-Dominant missense mutations in any of the gene family, which comprises five receptors in Arabidopsis and at least six in tomato, can confer insensitivity to ethylene.
-Loss-of-function mutations in multiple members of the ethylene-receptor family result in a plant that exhibits constitutive ethylene responses.
-DNA sequences for ethylene receptors have also been identified in many other plant species and an ethylene binding protein has even been identified in Cyanobacteria.
+The genes encoding ethylene gasoreceptors have been cloned in the reference plant Arabidopsis thaliana and many other plants.
+Ethylene gasoreceptors are encoded by multiple genes in plant genomes.
+Dominant missense mutations in any of the gene family, which comprises five gasoreceptors in Arabidopsis and at least six in tomato, can confer insensitivity to ethylene.
+Loss-of-function mutations in multiple members of the ethylene-gasoreceptor family result in a plant that exhibits constitutive ethylene responses.
+DNA sequences for ethylene gasoreceptors have also been identified in many other plant species and an ethylene binding protein has even been identified in Cyanobacteria.

 Ethylene response to salt stress

 A large portion of the soil has been affected by over salinity and it has been known to limit the growth of many plants.
 Globally, the total area of saline soil was 397,000,000 ha and in continents like Africa, it makes up 2 percent of the soil.
 The amount of soil salinization has reached 19.5% of the irrigated land and 2.1% of the dry-land agriculture around the world.
 Soil salinization affects the plants using osmotic potential by net solute accumulation.
 The osmotic pressure in the plant is what maintains water uptake and cell turgor to help with stomatal function and other cellular mechanisms.
-Over generations, many plant genes have adapted, allowing plants’ phenotypes to change and built distinct mechanisms to counter salinity effects.
+Over generations, many plant genes have adapted, allowing plants' phenotypes to change and built distinct mechanisms to counter salinity effects.

 The plant hormone ethylene is a combatant for salinity in most plants.
 Ethylene is known for regulating plant growth and development and adapted to stress conditions through a complex signal transduction pathway.
 Central membrane proteins in plants, such as ETO2, ERS1 and EIN2, are used for ethylene signaling in many plant growth processes.
 ETO2, Ethylene overproducer 2, is a protein that, when mutated, will gain a function to continually produce ethylene even when there is no stress condition, causing the plant to grow short and stumpy.
 ERS1, Ethylene response sensor 1, is activated when ethylene is present in the signaling pathway and when mutated, it loses a function and cannot bind to ethylene.
 This means a response is never activated and the plant will not be able to cope with the abiotic stress.
 EIN2, Ethylene insensitive 2, is a protein that activates the pathway and when there is a mutation here the EIN2 will block ethylene stimulation and an ethylene response gene will not be activated.
 Mutations in these proteins can lead to heightened salt sensitivity and limit plant growth.
 The effects of salinity have been studied on Arabidopsis plants that have mutated ERS1 and EIN4 proteins.
 These proteins are used for ethylene signaling again certain stress conditions, such as salt and the ethylene precursor ACC is allowing suppress of any sensitivity to the salt stress.
 Mutations in these pathways can cause lack of ethylene signaling, causing stunt in plant growth and development.